qkewq/wifilocator/README.md

 Works off of radiotap headers added by the antenna's drivers
 The antenna must support monitor mode
 Must have the dbm Antenna Signal flag set in the radiotap header
+Even with the channel flag set, some drivers will still channel hop automatically

 <br>